rhdtownsend/gyre/doc/source/ref-guide/stellar-models/hom-models.rst

-Setting the :nml_n:`model_type` parameter of the :nml_g:`model` namelist group to :nml_v:`'HOM'` tells the frontend to create a homogeneous (uniform density) stelllar model, equivalent to a polytrope with index :math:`n=0`.
+Setting the :nml_n:`model_type` parameter of the :nml_g:`model` namelist group to :nml_v:`'HOM'` tells the frontend to create a homogeneous (uniform density) stellar model, equivalent to a polytrope with index :math:`n=0`.
 Because the structure of these model can be computed analytically, there is no need to read from an external file.